 - (Windows only) ConfigureForensicsalert data collection options.When the Cortex XDR agent alerts on process-related activity on the endpoint, the Cortex XDR agent collects the contents of memory and other data about the event in what is known as a alert data dump file.
 You can customize theAlert Data Dump File Size—Small,Medium, orFull(the largest and most complete set of information)—and whether toAutomatically Upload Alert Data Dump Fileto Cortex XDR.
 During event investigation, if automatic uploading of the alert data dump file was disabled, you can manually retrieve the data.

-- (Windows only)Response Actions.If you need to isolate an endpoint but want to allow access for a specific application (for example communication between the VDI process and a VDI server), add the process to theNetwork Isolation Whitelist.If your Cortex XDR agents communicate with Cortex XDR through a proxy, you must whitelist the following Cortex XDR agent processes along with the IP address of the proxy server:
+- (Windows only)Response Actions.If you need to isolate an endpoint but want to allow access for a specific application (for example communication between the VDI process and a VDI server), add the process to theNetwork Isolation Allow List.If your Cortex XDR agents communicate with Cortex XDR through a proxy, you must add to your allow list the following Cortex XDR agent processes along with the IP address of the proxy server:

-This enables the Cortex XDR agent to maintain communication with Cortex XDR after you isolate the endpoint.When you whitelist a specific application from network isolation, the Cortex XDR agent continues to block some internal system processes.
+This enables the Cortex XDR agent to maintain communication with Cortex XDR after you isolate the endpoint.When you add a specific application to your allow list from network isolation, the Cortex XDR agent continues to block some internal system processes.
 This is because some applications, for example ping.exe, can use other processes to facilitate network communication.
-As a result, if the Cortex XDR agent continues to block a whitelisted application, you may need to perform additional network monitoring to determine the process that facilitates the communication, and then whitelist that process.
+As a result, if the Cortex XDR agent continues to block an application you included in your allow list, you may need to perform additional network monitoring to determine the process that facilitates the communication, and then add that process to the allow list.

 - C:\Program Files\Palo Alto Networks\Traps\tlaservice.exe

 - C:\Program Files\Palo Alto Networks\Traps\cyserver.exe